 Sleep deprivation is not a nice thing.
 In the short term, it can make you grouchy and forgetful.
 You don’t perform at your best (and you won’t even feel like you want to).
 Worst of all: these are just the short-term effects.
 The long-term ones are much more severe:

 A scary word, but the risk is real, unfortunately.
 Researchers have linked sleep deprivation to the risk of some forms of cancer, such as breast cancer.
-They suspect that the disruptions in circadian rhythms, which regulate when we sleep, could be to blame.
-If you work shifts, you may experience disruption to your body’s natural biological clock and may wish to seek further advice on how to organise their schedule so you can observe healthier sleeping habits.
+They suspect that the disruptions in circadian rhythms, which regulate when we sleep, could be blamed.
+If you work shifts, you may experience disruption to your body’s natural biological clock.
+You may wish to seek further advice on how to organise their schedule so you can observe healthier sleeping habits.

-According to research, people who get less than 7 hours of sleep a night tend to put on weight and are more likely to become obese.
-The reason is sleep-deprived people experience lower levels of leptin, the chemical which makes you feel full, but higher levels of the hunger-stimulating hormone ghrelin.
-Lifestyle and dietary changes can help to reverse some of the damage from the sleep deprivation, though.
+According to research, people who get less than 7 hours of sleep a night tend to weight and are more likely to become obese.
+Sleep-deprived people experience lower levels of leptin, the chemical which makes you feel full, but higher levels of the hunger-stimulating hormone ghrelin.
+Lifestyle and dietary changes can help to reverse some of the damage from sleep deprivation, though.

 Type 2 diabetes

-Type 2 diabetes is an unpleasant condition that causes you to have high levels of sugar in the blood.
+Type 2 diabetes is an unpleasant condition that causes you to have high sugar levels in the blood.
 Scientists believe the lack of sleep changes the way the body processes glucose.
-If you end up on the receiving end of this condition, you can expect a poorer quality of life because you’ll have to change your diet, take medicine and have regular check-ups.
-Tiredness, excessive thirst and a need to use the toilet more are all symptoms of type 2 diabetes.
+If you end up on the receiving end of this condition, you can expect a poorer quality of life because you’ll have to change your diet, take medicine, and have regular check-ups.
+Tiredness, excessive thirst, and a need to use the toilet are all symptoms of type 2 diabetes.

 Tackling sleep deprivation